marta-rakowska/qa_manual_challenge/README.md

 Testing web and native applications requires two completely different approaches.
 While testing native applications testers should pay attention to different aspects, such as battery consumption or screen resolution.

 ### Subtask 4️⃣

+It was a team project.

+The project in Jira is available [here](https://olgagrzywa.atlassian.net/jira/software/projects/DCP/boards/3).

 ## Task 5️⃣